1stage/Aquarius-MX/src/rom/v2-0/README.md

 ### FORMAT:
   - ERR ( *number* )
     - Action: Returns error status values.
-      - If *number* is -1, returns the line number to GOTO when an error occures.
+      - If *number* is -1, returns the line number to GOTO when an error occurs.
         - Returns 0 if error trapping is disabled.
       - If *number* is 0, returns the number corresponding to the last error.
-        - - Returns 0 if no error has occured.
+        - - Returns 0 if no error has occurred.
-      - If *number* is 1, returns the line number the last error occured on.
+      - If *number* is 1, returns the line number the last error occurred on.
-        - Returns 0 if no error has occured.
+        - Returns 0 if no error has occurred.
-        - Returns 65535 if the error occured in immediate mode.
+        - Returns 65535 if the error occurred in immediate mode.
       - If *number* is 2, returns the number corresponding to the last DOS error.
         - Returns 0 if the last DOS command completed successfully.
       - If *number* is 3, returns the status code of the last CH376 operation.